 7. Observe How Hastily or Carefully Buyers Examine the Home

 People look around houses differently when they are seriously considering making an offer than they do if they’re just browsing.
 Look for behavior like opening up cabinets, looking in the closets and meticulously inspecting every room.
 Attention to small details usually means the buyer is serious about the property.

-If multiple things on the list are happening simultaneously, there’s a pretty good chance that an offer is forthcoming.
-However, it’s good to keep in mind, you may not see all of these behaviors from a single prospect because each potential buyer will gravitate to the things that are most important to them.
+If multiple things on this list are happening simultaneously, there’s a pretty good chance that an offer is forthcoming.
+However, keep in mind that you may not see all of these behaviors from a single prospect.
+Each potential buyer will gravitate to the things that are most important to them.
 For example, a buyer who doesn’t do a lot of cooking may not be nearly as interested in the kitchen as a someone who considers themselves a culinary connoisseur.

 Once you’re in tune with signals that a buyer is serious, it’ll be much easier to differentiate the could-be-buyers from the lookie-loos.
 When you sense that someone is ready to make an offer or is leaning in that direction, make sure you ask them if they’re ready to move forward.
 Catching buyers at the height of their interest greatly improves your chances of selling your home quickly.

 When you sell without a realtor, identifying serious buyers can be tough.
 You may waste hours of your time entertaining buyers who aren’t qualified or ready to buy.
 Working with an experienced realtor can save you that time and stress by bringing in serious buyers and handling home showings for you.